Peyton Woodring: 2024

+2025

 Before the 2025 season, Woodring was named to the preseason second-team All-American teams by the Associated Press and CBS Sports, along with being named the preseason first-team All-SEC kicker.
 In addition, Woodring was named on the Lou Groza Award watchlist.
 In week 3 against Tennessee, Woodring made 3 of 3 field goals, including a 48-yard attempt, and was named SEC Special Teams Player of the Week as a result.
 Against Auburn, Woodring made 2 of 3 field goals, including a season-high 53-yard attempt.
 The following week against Ole Miss, Woodring hit 3 of 3 field goals, including a 51-yard attempt.
 In week 11, Woodring was again named SEC Special Teams Player of the Week for making 2 of 2 field goals, one from 46 and the other from 49 yards, against Mississippi State.
+In week 14, Woodring made 3 of 3 field goals, including one from 50 yards, in a win against Georgia Tech.
 During the season, Woodring was named a semifinalist for the Lou Groza Award for the third consecutive year.
+For the second year in a row, Woodring was named to the All-SEC second-team by the Associated Press and SEC coaches.
+Overall in 2025, Woodring made 17 of his 19 field goal attempts and stayed perfect on extra points, going 54 of 54.

+2026

+Shortly after the 2025 season, Woodring announced he would return to Georgia for his senior season in 2026.
+Before the season, Woodring was named on the Lou Groza Award watchlist.